minillinim/webserver_hyjinx/README.md

   - Python 2.7 or better
   - An AWS account and an AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY

+From an base ubuntu install use:

+    sudo aptitude install git build-essential virtualenv python-dev libssl-dev

 #Getting started

 The setup is opinionated.
 It assumes you'd like to set up Ansible in a virtual environment.
 Please do.